 Insert injection molding involves encapsulating a previously fabricated component in molten resin to produce a finished part.
-The inserted component is most commonly a simple object, such as a knife blade or surgical tube, but in some cases, inserts can be as complex as a battery or motor.
+The inserted component is usually a simple object, such as a knife blade or surgical tube, but in some cases, inserts can be as complex as a battery or motor.

 The inserts used for plastic insert molding are typically made from brass, steel or stainless steel and have a threaded surface to provide better adhesion to the plastic.
-Injection molding inserts and are placed in the mold either by hand or by machine with the mold in a vertical position.
+Injection molding inserts are placed in the mold either by hand or by machine with the mold in a vertical position.

 Injection Molding Threads for Screw Thread Applications

 Threads in all sizes and types (fine, coarse, etc.) can be injection molded.
 Some of the most commonly specified threads for molded plastic components include: